 An Irish schoolboy who decided to go swimming in a lake rather than do his homework inadvertently discovered a 4,000-year-old longboat.

-Cathal McDonagh, 12, went wading in a lake at the back of his garden in Lisacul, County Roscommon, and stumbled across a 17-foot longboat buried in the mud.
+Cathal McDonagh was 12 years old when he went wading in a lake at the back of his garden in Lisacul, County Roscommon and stumbled across a 17-foot longboat buried in the mud.